-Column (c).
-Adjusted Net Income
+Column (c)-Adjusted Net Income

-Nonoperating private foundations should see Nonoperating private foundations, later, to find out if they need to complete column (c).
+Nonoperating private foundations should see item 1 under Nonoperating private foundations on this page to find out if they need to complete column (c).

 Private operating foundations.
-All organizations that claim status as private operating foundations under section 4942(j)(3) or (5) must complete all lines of column (c) that apply, according to the general rules for income and expenses that apply to this column, the specific line instructions for lines 3-27c, the Special rule, later, and Examples 1 and 2, later.
+All organizations that claim status as private operating foundations under section 4942(j)(3) or (5) must complete all lines of column (c) that apply, according to the general rules for income and expenses that apply to this column, the specific line instructions for lines 3-27c, the Special rule, and Examples 1 and 2 below.

 General rules.
 In general, adjusted net income is the amount of a private foundation's gross income that is more than the expenses of earning the income.
-The modifications and exclusions explained below are applied to gross income and expenses in figuring adjusted
+The modifications and exclusions explained below are applied to gross income and expenses in figuring adjusted net income.

-For income and expenses, include on each line of column (c) only that portion of the amount from column (a) allocable to the adjusted net income computation.
+For income and expenses, include on each line of column (c) only that portion of the amount from column (a) that is applicable to the adjusted net income computation.

 Income.
-For column (c), include income from charitable functions, investments, related and unrelated business, and amounts set aside; short-term capital gains and losses; recoveries of amounts that were treated as qualifying distributions in prior tax years; and amounts set aside that are determined not to be needed for the purposes for which they were set aside.
-Don't include gifts, grants or contributions, or long-term capital gains or losses.
+For column (c), include income from charitable functions, investment activities, short-term capital gains from investments, amounts set aside, and unrelated trade or business activities.
+Do not include gifts, grants, or contributions, or long-term capital gains or losses.

 Expenses.
-Deductible expenses include the part of a private foundation's operating expenses paid or incurred to produce or collect gross income reported on lines 3-11 of column (c).
+Deductible expenses include the part of a private foundation's operating expenses that is paid or incurred to produce or collect gross income reported on lines 3-11 of column (c).
 If only part of the property produces income includible in column (c), deductions such as interest, taxes, and rent must be divided between the charitable and noncharitable uses of the property.
-If the deductions for property used for a charitable, educational, or other similar purpose are more than the income from the property, the excess won't be allowed as a deduction but may be treated as a qualifying distribution in Part I, column (d).
-See Examples 1 and 2 below.
+If the deductions for property used for a charitable, educational, or other similar purpose are more than the income from the property, the excess will not be allowed as a deduction but may be treated as a qualifying distribution in Part I, column (d).
+See Examples 1 and 2